 Allspice: A little bit of allspice makes everything nice.
 Allspice comes from a small, dry, dark-brown berry that is native to the West Indies and Central and South America.
 It tastes like a combination of cinnamon, nutmeg, and cloves, hence its name.
 Allspice lends a sweet and spicy flavor to stews and to casseroles like this Chickpea, Eggplant, and Tomato Casserole.
-It’s also a primary ingredient in jerk seasoning.
+It’s also a primary ingredient in Jamaican jerk seasoning.

 Five-spice powder: Chinese five-spice powder is a combo of cinnamon, star anise, ground fennel, ground cloves, and Szechuan pepper.
 Mainly used in Chinese dishes, it also makes a flavorful rub for chicken and pork.
 Look for it in larger supermarkets or Asian groceries or make your own: In a spice grinder, finely grind 2 tablespoons each of Szechuan peppercorns, star anise, and fennel seeds.
-Stir in 2 tablespoons each of ground cinnamon and ground cloves.
-Try our Five-Spice Grilled Chicken with Asian Dipping Sauce, where we use five-spice powder as a rub mixture for grilled chicken breasts.
+Then, stir in 2 tablespoons each of ground cinnamon and ground cloves.
+Try our Five-Spice Grilled Chicken with Asian Dipping Sauce, where we use five-spice powder in a rub mixture for grilled chicken breasts.

 Ginger: Both fresh and ground ginger can be used on all Phases of the South Beach Diet.
-Avoid candied ginger, however.
+Avoid candied ginger altogether, however.
 Ginger is highly regarded for its anti-inflammatory properties and it aids in digestion.
-For a ginger tea, steep quarter-size slices of fresh ginger in boiling water for about 15 minutes.
+For a ginger tea, steep quarter-size slices of peeled fresh ginger in boiling water for about 15 minutes.
 It's delicious with lemon and may help relieve nausea.
 We use ground ginger, along with cumin and nutmeg, in our Butternut Squash with Lentils.
 Ginger is also delicious in Indian and Asian dishes, compotes, and healthy desserts.